Fatty Liver Disease and VA Disability Ratings

 Is Nonalcoholic Fatty Liver Disease Common Among Veterans?

 This is significant because service members with severe nonalcoholic fatty liver disease resulting in impaired liver function are unable to perform their military duties and are disqualified from service.
-Moreover, the repercussions of this increase in incidence could be serious and have a profound effect on both VA and the Veterans Health Administration.
+The repercussions of this increase could be serious and have a profound effect on both VA and the Veterans Health Administration.

-To prove service connection for fatty liver disease, veterans must provide evidence of the following to VA:
+To prove service connection, veterans must provide evidence of the following to VA:

 - A current diagnosis of fatty liver disease;

-- An in-service event, injury, or illness related to the fatty liver disease; and
+- An in-service event, injury, or illness related to the disease; and

-- A medical nexus linking the current diagnosis of fatty liver disease to the in-service event, injury, or illness
+- A medical nexus linking the current diagnosis to the in-service event, injury, or illness.

 An example of this in action might resemble the following:

 - Say a veteran underwent a medical examination during service and was noted to have high cholesterol.
-The medical personnel then prescribed the veteran an oral medication used to help lower bad cholesterol and fats and raise good cholesterol in the blood.
+The medical personnel then prescribed the veteran an oral medication to help lower bad cholesterol and fats and raise good cholesterol.

-- However, the medication had an adverse effect on the veteran, eventually causing them to develop fatty liver disease, for which they receive an official diagnosis from their doctor.
+- However, the medication had an adverse effect, eventually causing the veteran to develop fatty liver disease, for which they receive an official diagnosis from their doctor.

-- Here, the veteran may be qualified for service connection on the basis that their condition resulted from the cholesterol medication prescribed during service, which would count as an in-service event.
+- Here, the veteran may be qualified for service connection because their condition resulted from the medication prescribed during service, which would count as an in-service event.

-- Finally, the veteran would likely need to attend a Compensation & Pension examination in order for a VA examiner to provide a nexus opinion.
+- Finally, the veteran would likely need to attend a Compensation & Pension examination for a VA examiner to provide a nexus opinion.

 How Does VA Rate Fatty Liver Disease?

 Once service connection is established, VA will provide a disability rating depending on the severity of the condition.
 VA rates fatty liver disease under 38 CFR § 4.114, Schedule of Ratings – Digestive System, Diagnostic Code (DC) 7345.
-This DC applies to any chronic liver disease that does not include cirrhosis and the evaluations are as follows:
+This DC applies to any chronic liver disease that does not include cirrhosis.
+The evaluations are as follows:

 - 60 percent – “Progressive chronic liver disease requiring continuous medication and causing substantial weight loss and at least two of the following: